Best Plantar Fasciitis Insoles Tested and Compared

 - You can typically use them in any type of shoe – boots, running shoes, casual footwear as well as a variety of arch support slippers.

 - The deeper heel cup in a good orthotic offers comfort, added shock absorption and for each step you take and supports to reduce the overall stress on your foot, knees and ankles.
 This is especially useful for those who are looking to improve their condition.

 - Depending on your particular foot condition, they relieve pain over time, and sometimes very quickly.
 The sufferers have documented their experience and continue using prefabricated orthotics.

-- Aftermarket insoles are often much better than those that come included with your footwear, which probably do very little to help and may actually exacerbate your condition.
+- Aftermarket insoles such as Superfeet Insoles are often much better than those that come included with your footwear, which probably do very little to help and may actually exacerbate your condition.